 A large-scale and diverse unlabeled SAR pre-training dataset, named SARSense, has been developed.
 The detailed description of it is presented in Table \ref{tab:sar_datasets}.
 This dataset comprises SAR imagery collected from sensors with varying imaging parameters, such as Gaofen-3 and Sentinel-1, and includes a variety of polarization modes, including HH, HV, VH, and VV.
 The inclusion of multi-source and multi-polarization data significantly enhances the robustness and generalization capabilities of models under diverse radar imaging conditions.

-SARSense further incorporates rich geographic and scene diversity, covering both northern and southern regions of China, including provinces such as Shaanxi and Hubei, as well as international regions like Berlin and Munich.
-These regions exhibit substantial differences in terms of geographical distribution, climatic conditions, land-cover types, and socioeconomic activities, providing valuable scene diversity for training and evaluating models with cross-regional generalization capabilities.
-Additionally, the dataset encompasses a broad spectrum of land-cover types, including urban areas, farmlands, villages, water bodies, forests, roads, and wetlands.
-This diversity ensures that pre-trained models maintain high adaptability and effectiveness across various land-cover categories.
-To facilitate the pre-training pipeline, all collected images were uniformly cropped to a size of 512 × 512 pixels, resulting in a total of 460,532 training samples.
-SARSense also spans a broad range of spatial resolutions, with the finest resolution reaching 1 meter and the coarsest up to 25 meters.
-To the best of our knowledge, SARSense is the largest publicly available SAR pre-training dataset to date, and it plays a critical role in enabling the development of high-quality foundational models and improving the performance of downstream SAR-related tasks.
-Fig.\ref{fig:figure_dataset} presents a selection of samples, highlighting the richness of the dataset.
+SARSense offers extensive geographic and scene diversity, spanning both northern and southern regions of China, including provinces such as Shaanxi and Hubei, as well as international areas such as Berlin and Munich.
+These areas differ markedly in geography, climate, land-cover classes, and socioeconomic activities, providing a valuable range of scenes for model training and evaluation.
+This diversity is essential for improving cross-regional generalization in SAR land-cover classification and strengthening SAR feature representation learning.
+The dataset includes a wide array of land-cover classes, such as urban, farmland, village, water, forest, road, and wetland, which closely match the core categories of SAR land-cover classification.
+This breadth ensures that pre-trained models can learn distinctive features of a wide range of land covers, promoting adaptability and robust performance across different land-cover classes and establishing a strong basis for generalizable SAR feature learning.
+To ensure consistency in the pre-training process, all images are uniformly cropped to $512\times512$ pixels, resulting in 460,532 training samples.
+SARSense spans a wide range of spatial resolutions, with the finest resolution of 1 meter and the coarsest of 25 meters.
+This multi-resolution characteristic adapts to the diverse demands of SAR land-cover classification, enabling models to acquire scale-invariant features.
+To our knowledge, SARSense is the largest publicly available SAR pre-training dataset, playing a pivotal role in the development of advanced foundation models for SAR land-cover classification.
+It addresses the lack of large-scale, diverse SAR pre-training resources, thereby driving progress in SAR feature representation learning and enhancing performance in a variety of downstream SAR tasks.
+Fig. \ref{fig:figure_dataset} showcases sample selections, underlining the dataset's richness in scene and land-cover diversity.